 On the expenditure side, we continued spending like it was a month when my wife was working and I sold a hundred copies of my eBook.
 We have had many months when ten grand left our account, but only a few over the last few years when only six grand went in.

 Also, I use the phrase “left our account” because I do not think of all the money as having been “spent.”
 Spending makes me think of purchasing something or paying bills, but does not necessarily include investing.

 Speaking of investing, even though I realized that more money, or energy, was flowing out than in, that did not stop me from continuing investing.
-Actually, the opposite.
-Before I paid my bills during July, I made sure to Pay Myself First and also automatically sent $400 to our daughter’s 529 account on the first of the month, same as every month.
+Actually, quite the opposite.
+Before I paid my bills during July, I made sure to Pay Ourselves First and also automatically sent $400 to our daughter’s 529 account on the first of the month, same as every month.